Information may be found here >

-St Peter’s holds services of worship each Sunday morning and is regularly used for baptisms, weddings and funerals.
+St Peter’s is regularly used for baptisms, weddings and funerals.
 It is also used for school services and provides an essential meeting place to celebrate religious festivals such as Christmas and Easter.
 It also acts as a focal point for those wishing to remember the passing of loved ones and the sacrifice made by local residents in wartime, holding an annual Armistice Day service and act of remembrance at the cenotaph opposite the church.

 Other activities that happen within the village are: